Friday 25th March is Tolkien Reading Day 2022 and the theme is Love and Friendship. What will you be reading?

 Running an event in your school, university, or library?

-How can participate
+How else can you participate?

 Share you stories and photos in the comments below, on our Facebook page, or by following us on Twitter and using the hashtag #TolkienReadingDay2022.
 But, most of all, we’d love to see videos of you reading!